 On 11th February 2016, an announcement in the scientific press caused a major stir in the technical and academic physics community.
 Gravity waves had been detected.
 First predicted by Albert Einstein in 1915, these enigmatic waves are the result of the coalescing of two massive black holes, distorting the very fabric of space-time.
-There was a helluva of a lot of excitement for something that you can’t feel or see, but profoundly disrupts our understanding of the nature of the universe as we perceive it today.
+There was a helluva lot of excitement for something that you can’t feel or see, but profoundly disrupts our understanding of the nature of the universe as we perceive it today.
 Interesting?
 Sure, but it’s as old as the universe and life goes on unchanged for the most part.

 In the business community, we have experienced a similar set of invisible waves that have caused just as much excitement and disruption.
 These disruptive waves have consisted of business model changes, process changes, innovative and novel applications of technology and, most importantly, massive user adoption that has swamped and mystified the traditional provider in the affected space.

 One invisible wave is the evolution of the ability of consumers to prepare their own products and services’ procurement lists, without ever divulging their identity to the producer.
 This has fundamentally changed the nature of business world-wide.